Hiking the Makapuʻu Tide Pools Trail on Oʻahu

 In total, the trail gains about 300 ft.
 (91 m) of elevation from the trailhead to the split and then descends down to sea level where the pools are.

-This dirt path away from the paved trail on the right is the way to get down to Alan Davis Beach.
+This dirt path that branches away from the paved trail on the right is the beginning of the Kaiwi Shoreline Trail and the fastest route to get down to Alan Davis Beach.

-I think it’s a nice little walk down to a fairly quiet Oʻahu beach, but I don’t think that the 0.5-mile (0.8 km) walk to the beach would be a great spot for young kids.
-There are better kid-friendly beaches around the island.
+Personally, I think that the Kaiwi Shoreline Trail makes for a nice little walk down to a fairly quiet Oʻahu beach, but I don’t think that the 0.5-mile (0.8 km) walk to Alan Davis would be a great spot for young kids, as there are much better kid-friendly beaches around the island.

 Overall, the trail up to the tide pools split shouldn’t need any explaining.
 There’s really nowhere that you could make a wrong turn.